 Saudi and Emirati envoys "met with all concerned parties, stressing the need to abide by the ceasefire... and refocus efforts on the front lines against the Huthis", the UAE's official WAM news agency reported Thursday.

 "Saudi Arabia and the UAE stand together with the Yemeni people and are leading reconciliation efforts between the Yemeni parties," said UAE Major General Mohammed Matar al-Khyeli.

 The UAE has close ties to separatist Hani bin Breik, vice president of the STC.

 The UAE and Saudi Arabia have both urged Hadi's government to heed the separatists' grievances and called on all sides to show restraint.

 At least 38 people have been killed and 222 wounded in Aden since Sunday, according to the International Committee of the Red Cross.

-The UN agency for humanitarian affairs reported a "cautious calm" in the city late on Wednesday but said aid ships were still unable to dock.
+The UN agency for humanitarian affairs has said aid ships were still unable to dock.